-We have set out below the biographies of the members of the Board of GSAMI who served throughout the year, except where noted, together with the positions and number of directorships they held at December 31, 2023, including those at Goldman Sachs.
+We have set out below the biographies of the members of the Board of GSAMI who served throughout the year, except where noted, together with the positions and number of directorships they held at December 31, 2024, including those at Goldman Sachs.
 We have excluded appointments held with organisations which do not pursue predominantly commercial objectives, such as charitable, educational and religious community organisations and counted directorships held within the same group as a single directorship in accordance with the FCA's MIFIDPRU handbook at 8.3.2.
 A waiver for one year of SYSC 4.3A.6R(1) to allow a member of the Board to hold additional directorships was requested and granted in respect of one director.
+The waiver was no longer required from 15 January 2024.